sinch/ios-proximity-tutorial/readme.md

 Before we get to work take a quick look at the storyboard, it's like our roadmap!
 From our login/signup view controllers you will see a navigation controller, embedded in our navigation controller is our view controller titled 'Chats' which is connected to the newFriends class.
 Both our multipeer and sinch frameworks will be implemented here.
 From there we have two view controllers, our call screen and our incoming call screen.
 Those should be pretty self explanatory, they're both connected to their respctive classes.

 The first step to adding multi peer connectivity is to add the framework, this can be done in the same place we added all of those frameworks earlier on.
-Once you’ve done that head over to newFriends.m and import the framework, like this
+Once you’ve done that head over to newFriends.m and import the framework into the file, like this
 ```objective-c

 	#import <MultipeerConnectivity/MultipeerConnectivity.h>

 ```

-First we need to create some properties in the interface section of newFriends.m as you can see here
+First we need to create some properties in the interface section of newFriends.m as you can see here, these are all pretty essential to use the multipeer connectivity framework.

 ```objective-c